Chad & Jeremy: 1965

 In January 1965, Chad & Jeremy were in talks with a major label, Columbia Records.
 On 27 March, they signed a contract giving Columbia control over all Chad & Jeremy recordings retroactively to 1 January 1965.
 Before the end of 1964, however, the duo had made a new batch of recordings, giving the minor labels a backlog of material to release throughout the following months.
-The first World Artists single of 1965, a Rodgers and Hammerstein theatre song named "If I Loved You", hit US No. 23 in April.
+The first World Artists single of 1965, the Rodgers and Hammerstein theatre song from Carousel named "If I Loved You", hit US No. 23 in April.
 Their follow-up singles were less successful: a Stuart and Clyde original, "What Do You Want With Me", peaked at US No. 51 in May, and a cover of Lennon and McCartney's "From a Window" peaked at No. 97 in the US in July.
 The latter two songs were included on the duo's second World Artists album Chad & Jeremy Sing For You (1965).

 Columbia quickly released a new album, Before and After, in June.
 The title track single "Before and After" peaked at US No. 17 almost immediately.
 That was followed just a few months later by I Don't Want to Lose You Baby.
 The title track was composed by Van McCoy and preceded the album as a summer single, which peaked at US No. 35 in August.
 The next single, "I Have Dreamed", peaked at US No. 91 in November and at No. 22 on the Easy Listening chart.
 Chad & Jeremy garnered some attention in Sweden when the B-side of "I Have Dreamed", "Should I" (written by the pair) was covered by the Hep Stars in a version which reached the top-5 in Sweden in early 1966.